 The world is fractured.
-I think we all know this, but it was brought home jarringly on Twitter this week as news broke of the bombing in Manchester.
-More specifically as I saw right wing Americans pounce with delight, too overjoyed at having all their prejudices confirmed to bother hiding their ghoulish glee.
+I think we all know this, but Twitter brought it home jarringly this week as news broke of the bombing in Manchester.
+More specifically as right wing Americans pounced with delight, too overjoyed their prejudices were confirmed to bother hiding their ghoulish glee.

 Sadly, that’s nothing new.
 Right wing Americans love nothing better than pontificating about the socio-political situations abroad via Twitter.
 Who cares if they can barely locate that country on a map?
 Honestly I was mostly just grateful the dimwit in chief was in Saudi and someone had obviously confiscated his phone, because imagine his tweets if he’d been left to his own devices and wasn’t busy selling arms to the country he accused of masterminding 9/11.